aerostack2/aerostack2.github.io/docs/_14_projects/_gsoc/index.rst

 - Do you understand this is a serious commitment, equivalent to a full-time paid summer internship or summer job?
 - Do you have any known time conflicts during the official coding period?

-3. Studies
+3. **Studies**

 - What is your school and degree?
 - Would your application contribute to your ongoing studies/degree?
 If so, how?

-4. Programming Background
+4. **Programming Background**

 - Computing experience: operating systems you use on a daily basis, known programming languages, hardware, etc.
 - Robot or Computer Vision programming experience:
 - Other software programming experience:

-5. GSoC Participation
+5. **GSoC Participation**

 - Have you participated to GSoC before?
 - How many times, which year, which project?
 - Have you applied but were not selected?
 When?
-- Have you submitted/will you submit another proposal for GSoC 2025 to a different org?
+- Have you submitted/will you submit another proposal for GSoC 2026 to a different org?

-How to increase your chances of being selected in GSoC-2025
+How to increase your chances of being selected in GSoC-2026
 ===========================================================

-If you put yourself in the shoes of the mentor that should select the student, you’ll immediately realize that there are some behaviors that are usually rewarded.
-Here’s some examples.
+If you put yourself in the shoes of the mentor that should select the student, you'll immediately realize that there are some behaviors that are usually rewarded.
+Here's some examples.

 1. **Be proactive**: Mentors are more likely to select students that openly discuss the existing ideas and / or propose their own.
-It is a bad idea to just submit your idea only in the Google web site without discussing it, because it won’t be noticed.
+It is a bad idea to just submit your idea only in the Google web site without discussing it, because it won't be noticed.
 2. **Demonstrate your skills**: Consider that mentors are being contacted by several students that apply for the same project.
 A way to show that you are the best candidate, is to demonstrate that you are familiar with the software and you can code.
 How?
 Browse the bug tracker (issues in github of Aerostack2), fix some bugs and propose your patch submitting your PullRequest, and/or ask mentors to challenge you!
 Moreover, bug fixes are a great way to get familiar with the code.
 3. **Demonstrate your intention to stay**: Students that are likely to disappear after GSoC are less likely to be selected.
-This is because there is no point in developing something that won’t be maintained.
+This is because there is no point in developing something that won't be maintained.
 And moreover, one scope of GSoC is to bring new developers to the community.

 ================
 Acknowledgements
 ================

-We would like to thank `JdeRobot <https://jderobot.github.io/>`__ for the support and the inspiration to participate in GSoC 2025.
+We would like to thank `JdeRobot <https://jderobot.github.io/>`__ for the support and the inspiration to participate in GSoC 2026.